 We remain extremely concerned that the welfare of dogs and cats is not adequately protected by the current EU legislation on the welfare of animals during transport.

-Better regulation needed for the online advertising of pets
+Better regulation of sales and advertising of pets

 With the huge increase in internet use over the past few years, many citizens now choose to purchase their pets via online adverts.
-The online sale of pets in the EU is completely unregulated.
+The online sale of pets in the EU is completely unregulated and there are no EU-wide requirements for traders or intermediary sellers.

 Compulsory identification & registration (I&R) of dogs and cats across the EU